 The first one is being teachable.
 This requires humility and meekness, which will serve you well in situations such as learning the alphabet in another language, or when feeling completely incompetent to do common tasks in your new cultural setting.

 Practicing gratitude is a wonderful companion to humility.
 We are repeatedly exhorted in Scripture to give thanks and to be grateful in every circumstance.
 “Gracious gratitude recognizes the…excellencies of God.
 [It] enables us to face all things with the awareness that God is profoundly involved in our lives and circumstances, for He has made us special objects of His love (Begg, page 87).”
 One recent student exhibited gratitude and grace daily, in every circumstance.
 This brought a sweet aroma to the atmosphere of the school.

-Being grateful will also help relieve you of the need to control things as it aids you in trust and submission to the directors, teachers, nationals, or leaders.
-These people are there to help you, even when you don’t agree with or understand their ways.
-A former Cincel director stated it well when he told a disgruntled student, “You know what you know, but you don’t know what I know.”
+Being grateful will also help relieve you of the need to control things as it aids you in humility, trust, honor, and yielding to national leaders, AGWM leaders, teachers, your CINCEL Directors and others God puts over you.
+These people truly want the best for you and therefore are there to help you and guide you, even when you don’t agree with or understand their ways.
+A former CINCEL director stated it well when he said, “Others may know what they know, but they don’t know what the leader knows.”

 Lastly, is a healthy lifestyle.